evanpurkhiser/kohana-HTML2PDF/README.md

-*Note: This readme is slightly out of date!
-It's probably best to just look at the `HTML2PDF_Document` class to see how things work.
-It's pretty straightforward!*

 ### HTML2PDF Document converter

 HTML2PDF is a Kohana 3.x module that can be used to convert a HTML document into